OpenChain-Project/Reference-Material/AI-SBOM-Compliance/en/Artificial-Intelligence-System-Bill-of-Materials-Compliance-Management-Guide.md

 THIS IS NOT A PRODUCTION RELEASE OR OFFICIAL RELEASE DOCUMENT FROM THE OPENCHAIN PROJECT.
 AT THIS JUNCTURE, IT IS WORKING DOCUMENT DESIGNED TO ALLOW INTERESTED PARTIES TO SHARE IDEAS.

+This document is currently undergoing a Public Comment period as per the [OpenChain Project process outlined on our website](https://openchainproject.org/processes#process-public-comments).

+THE DEADLINE FOR SUBMISSION OF PUBLIC COMMENTS IS 2025-08-18 AT 20:00 JST.

 # Table of Contents

 Introduction